-- C. Risk Factors and Considerations Regarding PropCo's, CPLV Sub's, and the REIT's Businesses and Operations - 1.
+- D. Risk Factors and Considerations Regarding PropCo's, CPLV Sub's, and the REIT's Businesses and Operations - 1.
 PropCo, CPLV Sub, and the REIT Will Be Dependent on OpCo Until PropCo, CPLV Sub, and the REIT Substantially Diversify Their Portfolios, and an Event That Has a Material Adverse Effect on OpCo's Business, Financial Position, or Results of Operations Could Have a Material Adverse Effect on PropCo's, CPLV Sub's, or the REIT's Business, Financial Position, or Results of Operations

-Immediately following the Effective Date, PropCo will own a significant portion of the Debtors' properties and OpCo will be the lessee of such properties pursuant to the Master Lease Agreement and account for a significant portion of PropCo's revenues.
-Additionally, because the Master Lease Agreement is a triple-net lease, PropCo will depend on OpCo to pay all insurance, taxes, utilities, and maintenance and repair expenses in connection with these leased properties and to indemnify, defend, and hold PropCo harmless from and against various claims, litigation, and liabilities arising in connection with its businesses.
-Although CEC will guarantee OpCo's monetary obligations under the Master Lease Agreement, there can be no assurance that OpCo and/or CEC will have sufficient assets, income, and access to financing to enable them to satisfy their payment obligations on account of the Master Lease Agreement.
-The inability or unwillingness of OpCo and/or CEC to meet their rent obligations and other obligations under the Master Lease Agreement could materially adversely affect PropCo's and CPLV Sub's business, financial position, or results of operations, including their ability to pay dividends to the REIT to pay to stockholders of the REIT as required to maintain the REIT's status as a real estate investment trust.
-For these reasons, if OpCo and/or CEC were to experience a material adverse effect on its gaming business, financial position, or results of operations, PropCo's, CPLV Sub's, and the REIT's business, financial position, or results of operations could also be materially adversely affected.
+Immediately following the Effective Date, PropCo will own a significant portion of the Debtors' properties and OpCo will be the lessee of such properties pursuant to the Master Lease Agreements and account for a significant portion of PropCo's revenues.
+Additionally, because the Master Lease Agreements are triple-net leases, PropCo will depend on OpCo to pay all insurance, taxes, utilities, and maintenance and repair expenses in connection with these leased properties and to indemnify, defend, and hold PropCo harmless from and against various claims, litigation, and liabilities arising in connection with its businesses.
+Although CEC will guarantee OpCo's monetary obligations under the Master Lease Agreements, there can be no assurance that OpCo and/or CEC will have sufficient assets, income, and access to financing to enable them to satisfy their payment obligations on account of the Master Lease Agreements.
+In addition, should an adverse ruling be entered against CEC in the Parent Guarantee Litigation, CEC itself may have to file for bankruptcy protection and would thus likely be unable to perform its obligations on account of the Master Lease Agreements and Management Lease and Support Agreement as planned.
+Relatedly, a failure to obtain releases of claims against CEC that are being litigated in the Parent Guarantee Litigation could render CEC unable to perform its obligations on account of the Management Lease and Support Agreement.